What is there in life, if not an endless wrestling against an unconquerable foe?

 It’s a time of faith.
-Stewards raised up by Aia stand between their people and death.
-Aia works great miracles through them, acts that reshape the very ground of the Promised Land.
+Aia raises up Stewards to stand between His people and death.
+He works great miracles through them, reshaping the very ground of the promised land.

 It’s a time of disappointment.
-Life doesn’t look like Maraiah expected.
-The generations drag on, and still life is struggle.
+Home looks nothing like Maraiah had dreamed.
+Generations drag on, and still violence, confusion, and doubt abound.

 “Catam Chieftain” is currently available for free and exclusive for newsletter subscribers.
 Not subscribed yet?
 You can sign up here.

 In the decade since Tiran received a Sword of Champions, he feels like he’s figured out what it means to be Swordbearer.
 He travels around the peninsula for most of the year settling disputes among Maraians and protecting them from the violent nations surrounding them.
 Usually Nihal, the other Swordbearer, travels with him.